-What’s more, Safetica can also aid you in educating your colleagues on how to classify data, spot, prevent and react to security incidents, as well as stay compliant with GDPR and CCPA regulations.
-That way, you can be sure that your company’s information is perfectly safe - and that your staff knows how to prevent and respond to any data issues or threats.
+What’s more, Safetica can also aid you in educating your colleagues on how to classify data, spot, prevent, and react to security incidents, as well as stay compliant with CCPA (and other) regulations.
+That way, you can be sure that your company’s information is perfectly safe – and that your staff knows how to prevent and respond to any data issues or threats.

-CCPA is the first comprehensive consumer privacy law in the US - and in some aspects, it’s actually stricter than its European counterpart.
-It doesn’t apply to all organizations though - if you don’t meet the revenue or data amount threshold, then you don’t need to be compliant with the CCPA law.
+CCPA is the first comprehensive consumer privacy law in the US – and in some aspects, it’s actually stricter than its European counterpart, the GDPR.
+It doesn’t apply to all organizations, though – if you don’t meet the revenue or data amount threshold, then you don’t need to be compliant with the CCPA law.
 However, even if you don’t meet the requirements yet, it’s always better to start in advance so you won’t have to rush everything later.